Page

 High-performing architecture

-The measure of good design, by Page’s standards, is instantiated by real-world performance: a building’s impacts not on the skyline but on human lives, on the environment, and on social and urban health.
+The measure of good design, by Page’s standards, is instantiated by real-world performance: building's impacts not on the skyline but on human lives, on environmental systems, and on the communities that form around it.
+The website should more than assert this principle, it should embody it.

 Page sees positive use-value as an ultimate aesthetic determinate